 In addition, students should be aware that Minnesota state law requires that healthcare facilities complete background checks on all employees (and students).
 If an employee (or student) has been convicted of certain crimes, he/she may not be allowed to work in such facilities.
-All prospective students need to be aware of this law because a student convicted of these crimes may be unable to complete the clinical requirements of the nursing program and, consequently, may not be able to graduate from the program.
-Any questions should be addressed to: Minnesota Department of Human Services, Division of Licensing, Background Study Unit, 444 Lafayette Road, St. Paul, MN 55155-3842.
+All prospective students need to be aware of this law because a student convicted of these crimes may be unable to complete the clinical requirements of the nursing program and, consequently, may not be able to graduate from the program or be eligible to practice as a registered nurse.
+Any questions should be addressed to: Minnesota Department of Human Services, Division of Licensing, Background Study Unit, 444 Lafayette Road, St. Paul, MN 55155-3842 or the Minnesota Board of Nursing, 2829 University Ave.
+Suite 200, Minneapolis, MN 55414.